Elisp: Functions on Line

 • Cursor ends at the beginning of line.

-;; move cursor to previous line, and at the beginning
+;; move cursor to the beginning of previous line

 (forward-line -1)